• Home

 Innovations included the addition of a bayonet to the musket which was now flintlock rather than matchlock.
 But how significant to the changing nature of warfare?

-Politically European states begin to centralise and war is something expensive and worth avoiding.
-Then two revolutions and Napoleon changed the world and with it the nature of war.
+Politically Europe began to centralise into nation states and war became something expensive and better avoided.
+How did the Enlightenment encouraged this?
+How did the two revolutions (USA/ France) and Napoleon change the world and with it the nature of warfare?

 1815-1900